101KiddChang010/Calculator-App/README.md

 [![Product Name Screen Shot][product-screenshot]](images/emailList.PNG) -->

-This project is a way to help build my skills by creating a web app simulating a simple calculator.
+This project's purpose was to help test and build my skills by creating a web app simulating a simple calculator with an added fuctionality of switching back and forth between light mode and dark mode.

 <p align="right">(<a href="#top">back to top</a>)</p>